robocy-lab/risc-v-sim-web/docs/userstories/list-submissions.md

 Main Flow:
 1. Actor sends GET request to /api/submissions
-2. System returns a list of ULIDs of actor's submissions
+2. System returns a list of actor's submissions
-3. System exposes endpoints for retrieving artefacts and simulation results for each returned ULID
+3. System exposes endpoints for retrieving artefacts and simulation results for each returned submissions

 Postconditions:
-- Actor has the list of their submissions' ULIDs
+- Actor has the list of their submissions